oVirt/ovirt-site/source/feature/device-custom-properties.html.md

 ##### Configuration

 Not all custom properties are valid for every setups - they depend on the hooks installed on hosts.
 Therefore, just like with per-VM properties, a user would have to define the valid properties and their valid values in vdc_options.
 Note that properties are most likely to be valid for an interface, but invalid for a disk.
-The option_name value will be DeviceCustomProperties, and its corresponding option_value will look like: [ {type=disk; props={value1=regex1, ..., valueN=regexN}}
+The option_name value will be DeviceCustomProperties, and its corresponding option_value will look like:

-       {type=interface; props={value1=regex1, ..., valueN=regexN}}]
+[{type=disk; props={value1=regex1, ..., valueN=regexN}}, {type=interface; props={value1=regex1, ..., valueN=regexN}}]

 The configuration values should be exposed to the engine-config tool.